 What time of day is cheapest to fly?

-Dublin International flights can be made cheaper if you choose a flight in the morning.
-Booking a flight at noon will likely mean higher prices.
+Dublin International flights can be made cheaper if you choose a flight in the evening.
+Booking a flight in the afternoon will likely mean higher prices.

 Dublin International Airport (DUB) is the busiest airport in Ireland.
 It’s just 6 miles (10km) from Dublin’s city center, situated on the east coast.
 It has an extensive short- and medium-haul flight network around Ireland and the UK, although some larger international airlines do have direct flights to Dublin Airport from the Middle East, other parts of Europe and the United States.